LukeStampfli/EmbeddedFPSExample/docs-src/guide/player-movement-interpolation-and-client-side-prediction.md

     private PlayerUpdateData data
 ```
 The sensitivity, yaw and pitch will be used to rotate the camera based on the mouse movements.
-First lets attach the camera to our player. (we do that by script because we later want to attach the camera to our own player).
+First let's attach the camera to our player. (we do that by script because we later want to attach the camera to our own player).
 ```csharp
 void Start(){
     Camera.main.transform.SetParent(transform);